Mahmoudz/Porto/README.md

 <Summary>Testability & Debuggability</Summary>
 <br>

-Extremely adhering to the single responsibility principle by having single function per class, results in having super slim classes, which leads to easier testability.
+Extremely adhering to the single responsibility principle by having a single function per class results in having slim classes, which leads to easier testability.

-In Porto each component expect the same type of input and output, which makes testing, mocking and stabbing very simple.
+In Porto, each component expects the same type of input and output, which makes testing, mocking, and stabbing very simple.

 The Porto structure itself makes writing automated tests a smooth process.
-As it has a `tests` folder at the root of each Container for contaning the unit tests of your Tasks.
-And a `tests` folder in each UI folder for contaning the functional tests (for testing each UI's separately).
+Each container has a `tests` folder at its root to contain unit tests for its tasks.
+Additionally, each UI folder has a `tests` folder to contain functional tests (for testing each UI separately).

-The secret of making the testing and debugging easy, is not only in the organization of the tests and pre defined responsiblity of the components but also in the decoupling of your code.
+The key to making testing and debugging easy is not only in the organization of the tests and the predefined responsibility of the components, but also in the decoupling of your code.

 ***

 </Details>